 The Planetary Society is working to decrease the risk of Earth being hit by an asteroid or comet.

-We've been working with a team at the University of Strathclyde and the University of Glasgow in Scotland to study a new technique which uses concentrated light to gently move an asteroid -- a project we called "Mirror Bees" -- using mirrors on several spacecraft swarming around an asteroid to focus sunlight onto a spot on the asteroid.
+We worked with a team at the University of Strathclyde and the University of Glasgow in Scotland to study a new technique which uses concentrated light to gently move an asteroid—a project we called "Mirror Bees."
+Mirror Bees uses mirrors on several spacecraft swarming around an asteroid to focus sunlight onto a spot on the asteroid.
 As part of the initial Mirror Bees project, researchers found that lasers are more effective than mirrors and can be used from greater distances.
-So, now the project is called "Laser Bees."
+So, the Mirror Bees project became "Laser Bees."

-This technique involves many small spacecraft -- each carrying a laser -- swarming around a near-Earth asteroid.
-The spacecraft could precisely focus their powerful lasers pumped by sunlight onto a tiny spot on the asteroid, vaporizing the rock and metal, and creating a jet plume of super-heated gases and debris.
-The asteroid would become the fuel for its own rocket -- and slowly, the asteroid would move into a new trajectory.
+Like Mirror Bees, Laser Bees involves a swarm of small spacecraft.
+Each carries a powerful laser that can be focused onto a tiny spot on the asteroid, vaporizing the rock and metal, and creating a jet plume of super-heated gases and debris.
+The asteroid would become the fuel for its own rocket, and slowly, the asteroid would move into a new trajectory.